Gluten Free Italian Parmesan Bread

 - Preheat oven to 400 degrees Fahrenheit Convection (204 C)

 Step 1: Dissolve the sugar in warm water.
-Add the yeast and gently stir.
+Add the yeast (if using Active) and gently stir.
 Set aside.
 If the yeast does not foam, or appear activated, your yeast needs to be replaced as it has expired.

 Step 2: In a small bowl, add egg whites, oil and vinegar.
 Whip with a whisk or fork until bubbles form and the surface appears frothy.